 Plasma exchange (PLEX) may be an effective treatment in people with NMOSD who have sudden, severe attacks that do not respond to high-dose IV steroids.
 PLEX involves removing blood and plasma through a large IV and using a machine to separate the blood cells from the plasma.
 Blood cells are then mixed with a replacement solution and returned to the body.10,11

 PLEX removes AQP4-IgG antibodies and other harmful immune system components.11

-Studies have shown that PLEX may improve NMO symptoms during an acute attack.
+Studies have shown that PLEX may improve NMOSD symptoms during an acute attack.
 However, this treatment should be started early for it to be effective.11

 What are the possible side effects of plasma exchange?

 Plasma exchange is a common procedure.
 Like other procedures, PLEX can have possible side effects.
 Side effects of PLEX relate to fluid and blood balance problems.
 These may include:12